MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   Previously, only `box-decoration-break:slice` (the initial value) was supported for block fragmentation, whereas for inline fragmentation, `box-decoration-break:clone` was also supported, but only when using the `prefixed -webkit-box-decoration-break` property.

 - **Allow more pseudo-elements and pseudo-classes after ::part().** CSS selectors that use the `::part()` pseudo-element are allowed to have other CSS pseudo-elements (except `::part()`) and many types of other CSS pseudo-classes after them.
-Combinators are still not allowed after `::part()`, and pseudo-classes that depend on tree structure are not allowed.
+Combinators are still not allowed after `::part()`, and pseudo-classes that depend on tree structure aren't allowed.

   Previously only a limited set of pseudo-classes and pseudo-elements after `::part()` was allowed.
 This change allows all of the pseudo-classes and pseudo-elements that should be allowed.
 It means selectors such as `::part(part-name):enabled` and `::part(part-name)::marker` are now allowed.